the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## ES6 Destructuring

-There is a way in JavaScript ES6 for an easier access to properties in objects and arrays.
-It's called destructuring.
-Compare the following snippet in JavaScript ES5 and ES6.
+Destructuring in JavaScript ES6 provides easier access to properties in objects and arrays.
+Compare the following snippet in JavaScript ES5 and ES6:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~